 |Want more frequencies?
 Check out the frequency playlist on YouTube.|

 Avoid extremely low frequencies.
-Any frequency below 200Hz is essentially bass and will quickly distribute the sand from plate to table and floor leaving a big mess and no pattern.
-There is also potential for damage to the unit.
+Any frequency below 120Hz is essentially bass and will quickly distribute the sand from plate to table and floor leaving a big mess and no pattern.
+There is also potential for damage to the unit especially when using an externally amplified sound source using the 3.5mm aux input.

 Discovering New Patterns